 Autistic people are eloquent and graceful on the page and screen

 We present differently online than we do in person.
-Whenever an internet dating site (let’s call it Futility.com) matches me with a kind, high integrity guy, he turns out to be a narcissist, an NRA lobbyist, or an economist.
-We’ve all seen it.
-We've probably been it.
-For most of us, that transformation happens because the internet allows us to be something we’re not.
+Anyone who's tried online dating has seen that difference, or been it.
+For most of us, the transformation happens because the internet allows us to be something we’re not.
 For autistic people, it’s because the internet allows them to be something they are.

 Plenty of autistic people report the same social dissonance.
 “People who know me in real life have been shocked when they see my Facebook posts, because I seem so different,” says Leila Yoder, of Georgia.
 Sometimes the anguish is palpable.
 A 2010 study of online autistic culture quotes “John”, 24: “And, one guy, I was talking to him online.
 He was like, ‘This is not John.
 John stutters and talks fast.
 John’s a retard.
 This is not John.’
 I talked so intelligently, articulately online that he couldn’t believe it was me.”